nixiesearch/nixiesearch/docs/docs/features/search/rag.md

 ## Sending requests

-For RAG requests, Nixiesearch supports REST and WebSocket protocols:
+For RAG requests, Nixiesearch supports REST and [Server Side Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) for streaming responses:

 * REST: much simpler to implement, but blocks till full RAG response is generated.
-* WebSocket: can stream each generated response toke, but more complex.
+* [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events): can stream each generated response token, but is more complex to set up.

 Request format is the same for both protocols: